 It is six-thirty in the morning when my alarm goes off.
 I reluctantly get myself out of bed and crawl to my suitcase to get dressed.
 The only thing that is keeping me awake at this taxing hour is the thought of being on a boat with incredibly choppy waters.
 Any form of adrenaline-pumping activity will keep me awake, no matter what time of day it is.
 I take the seven-thirty bus into town, walk to my favorite coffee shop “Caffee Nero,” and order myself a delicious Caramel Latte.
-I must admit that Europe’s coffee is far better than the coffee in America – no comparison.
-I look at the time and notice it is only 7:50am.
-Well, my bus doesn’t leave until 9am.
+I must admit that Europe’s coffee is far better than that in America – no comparison.
+I look at the time and notice it’s only 7:50am.
+Well, my bus doesn’t leave until 9:00am.
 Oops!
-Because I am early, I decide to roam around the train station for a while.
+Given that I am early, I decide to roam around the train station for a while.
 The morning has certainly started off a bit dreary, but the radar said it was supposed to clear up by mid-day.
 I refuse to let my anxiety over the forecast dictate whether or not I have a pleasant experience.

 We finally set out onto the beautiful country roads.
 The first twenty minutes of our journey consist of Nick telling us about the history of Galway.
 Typical.
 My head is on a swivel as I admire the beautiful landscaping that lay elegantly outside the bus doors.
 Granted that I am distracted by the scenery and find myself spacing out for a good portion of Nick’s commentary, I still manage to grasp the following information:

 Galway is the third-largest city in Ireland and boasts a population of just over 79,000.
-It is also the largest Gaelic-speaking community in all of Ireland, followed by the towns just south of Galway, such as Kilkenny, Cork, Waterford and Mayo.
+It is also the largest Gaelic-speaking community in all of Ireland, followed by the towns just south of Galway, such as Kilkenny, Cork, Waterford, and Mayo.
 Although Gaelic is the most prominent language throughout Ireland, English will continue to grow more popular throughout the years, especially in today’s society.
-Gaelic originated here but then spread to other regions of the world, such as Scotland and the Isle of Man.
-I also learn that the ‘downtown’ area I was referring to in my previous post is called the “Eyre Square.”
-It’s home to many food, wine and musical festivals, as it hosts an average of 122 festivals and events per year.
+Gaelic originated here, but then spread to other regions of the world such as Scotland and the Isle of Man.
+I also learn that the downtown area I was referring to in my previous post is actually called the “Eyre Square.”
+It’s home to many food, wine, and musical festivals, as it hosts an average of 122 festivals and events per year.
 Quay Street, the street parallel to Eyre Square, is trendy for shopping and dining — another great area for tourists.
+Previously, I had read that Galway doesn’t have any major weather variances, and indeed, Nick confirmed that fact.
+In other words, it’s rare for climates to reach freezing cold temperatures (below 25 degrees), and/or very hot temperatures (above 86 degrees).
+Irish natives always joke that there are “three seasons in one day,” and because the country is on an island where wind and rain can pass through flat terrain quickly, it allows for wind storms to travel rapidly across the countryside without creating too much damage.
+I’d consider this to be a blessing in disguise, for sure.
 As we pass through thousands of acres of farmland, Nick shows us where each battle for Ireland’s independence took place, as well as where families lived during these difficult times.
-I can’t imagine what their lives must have been like – a harsh yet skilled teacher to say the least.
+I can’t imagine what their lives must have been like – a harsh, yet skilled teacher to say the least.
 The sheer number of facts that Nick pulled from his brain was staggering, always adding tidbits of knowledge through his personal experience into the equation.
 He was determined to educate us on the country and city in which he grew up.
 It seemed as though every crook and nanny of Ireland was explained.
 It was simply awe-inspiring.

-At last, we arrive to where the ferries depart.
+At last, we arrive at where the ferries depart.
 Once the ferry is deep into the waters, a young lady approaches me without any hint of hesitation.
 “You straight?” she asks.
 My eyes widen and my mind goes blank.
-“What the heck,” I silently think.
+“What the heck,” I silently think to myself.
 “Yes, I am!”
 I reply.
 Shortly thereafter, I notice a beer bottle in her hand.
-May I just add that it’s not even noon yet.
+May I just add that it’s not even noon yet?
 I politely excuse myself and head to the lower deck to “use” the restroom.
-Once I come out from the bathroom, I head back upstairs, praying that she removed herself from the upper deck.
-Of course she didn’t.
+Once I come out from the restroom, I head back upstairs, praying that she removed herself from the upper deck.
+Of course, she didn’t.
 There she is, singing obnoxiously loud, “Cockles and Mussels” by the Dubliners.
 I look around and quickly realize that I am not the only one disturbed by her actions.
 I see now that she is highly upsetting other people.
 The scene quickly escalates, but security steps in and takes her away.
 After the hour-long endeavor, we finally reach the island.
 Nick calls our group over one last time.
 “Okay team, gather around.
 We have exactly three hours to explore the island.
 Be back on the boat by 1:00pm.
 Now go have fun.”
 Nick exclaims.
 Virtually, there were no rules as to what we could or couldn’t do.
-One of the more interesting activities that the island offered was a horse and buggy tour.
-Right up my alley.
+One of the more interesting activities that the island offered was a horse and buggy tour – right up my alley.
 After a delicious lunch, I climb onto the back of a buggy and squeeze myself between two strangers.
 Things are already getting quite cozy around here.

 We zig-zag our way through mortarless walls that stretch for miles on end.
 These ‘mortarless walls’ seem to have no evidence of glue between the stones.
 It looks like whoever constructed these walls just decided to throw stones on top of stones.
 It was a beautiful mess, for lack of a better term.
 As the horse trots its way along the seemingly never-ending maze, we come across a famous shipwreck called, “The Plassey.”
-In 1960, this ship was carrying cargo of whisky, stained glass and yarn when she was caught in a severe storm.
+In 1960, this ship was carrying cargo of whisky, stained glass, and yarn when she was caught in a severe storm.
 Two weeks after the first storm occurred, a second storm approaches that sends the ship onto land.
-Miraculously, the entire crew was rescued from the ship by the Inisheer Rocket Crew.
+Miraculously the entire crew was rescued from the ship by the Inisheer Rocket Crew, which was comprised of eleven men who were all trained in maritime.
 When the demolished ship hit land, it was practically like Christmas day for the people, as all salvageable cargo was claimed.
 It’s a blessing that the crew was rescued because now the island has a beautifully displayed ship for visitors from all around the world to see.
 You never know — it might have been less fascinating had the crew not been saved.
 I’m glad our group was made aware.